 - Renewing Connections amongst teens throughout our bio-region

-- Stories and Songs that inspire and celebrate
+- Songs & Stories that celebrate and inspire

-Each weekend costs $250, which includes lodging and some meals.
+Each weekend costs $295, which includes lodging (typically camping) and some meals.
+Scholarships are available.

-A $100 deposit, $50 of which is non-refundable, per child per program is due upon registration.
+A 50% deposit, $50 of which is non-refundable, per individual per program is due upon registration.
 The remaining balance is due two weeks before the program start date.

 We are also offering teens who have been to Twin Eagles programs before the chance to learn to become nature based mentors through our Mentor-in-Training (MIT) program.
 Please see the Mentor-in-Training web page for more information.